Try Z Seminar

 The success of this movement requires that a Quality Management System be established within their organization together with a method of managing this system.

-Based on the Eight Quality Management principles incorporated into the ISO 9000 2000 process it is our belief that the QCDSM System, once in place, provides the framework for the management of the ISO 9000 2000 system.
+Based on the Ten Quality Management principles incorporated into the ISO 9000 2000 process it is our belief that the QCDSM System, once in place, provides the framework for the management of the ISO 9000 2000 system.

 The management and maintenance of an initiative, once implemented, is a critical requirement because once embarked upon, the ability of the facility to succeed with the initiative depends on how it is integrated into the daily business of that facility.